 Wichita U.S. Courthouse

-For facility-related questions, concerns or requests, please contact the Kansas Field Office.
+For information or help with building-related matters, contact the Kansas Field Office.

-This facility has on-site vending and a dining area located in the basement, Room B-43.
-Vending operations are available 8 a.m. to 5 p.m.
-Monday-Friday.
+Vending: On-site vending and a dining area are located in the basement, Room B-43.
+Vending operations are available 8 a.m. – 5 p.m. weekdays.